vicalloy/daily-portrait/README.md

 # daily-portrait

-Auto align portrait and create time lapse video.
+Automatically align portraits and create a time-lapse video.

 ## Install